danstonebuilt/PythonLabHome/README.md

 # PythonLabHome
-All issues about Python Studie
+All issues about Python Studies